ursus-americanus/ursus-americanus/README.md

 Right now, I do a lot of research on Virtual Reality (VR) and Augmented Reality (AR) and whether people learn better through these technologies than they do through traditional museum displays.
 This [article](https://www.aam-us.org/2020/06/15/towards-frictionless-augmented-reality/) summarizes my thoughts on how we can make AR more accesible for museum patrons.
 Besides this research, I also curate immersive museum exhibitions like [*L.A.
-Underwater*](https://nhm.org/la-underwater) that use art to help people understand science.
+Underwater*](https://www.welikela.com/new-at-nhm-l-a-underwater) and [*Reframing Dioramas*](https://www.sciencenews.org/article/science-museum-dioramas-displays) that use art to help people understand science.

 ![Shasta](./Docs/Shasta_ground_sloth.gif)